 $ pktool export label=apacheCA objtype=cert outformat=pem \ outfile=test_server_ca.pem

-Copy the CA certificate to the CA certificate directory on the client machine:
+Copy the CA certificate to the CA certificate directory on the client:

 $ cp /path-to/test_server_ca.pem /etc/certs/CA/